carpentries-incubator/workflows-nextflow/episodes/03-processes.md

 {: .challenge}

-A process script can contain any string format supported by the Groovy programming language.
-In practice this allows us to use string interpolation, such as variable substitutions and use multi-line string as in the script above.
-Refer to [String interpolation](https://seqera.io/training/#_string_interpolation) for more information.
+### Bash variables

-Since Nextflow uses the same Bash syntax for variable substitutions, `$variable`, in strings, Bash variables need to be escaped using `\` character.
+ Nextflow uses the same Bash syntax for variable substitutions, `$variable`, in strings, Bash variables need to be escaped using `\` character.

  In the example below we will use the bash `PWD` variable.